Fetch Token

 serviceAuthToken.fetchExternalData.

-This function issues a promise that resolves to an object containing the data from the external API.
-It automatically includes our JWT token in the header under MP-Authorization.
+The function returns a promise that resolves to an object containing the data from the external API.
+It automatically includes the JWT in the request header as MP-Authorization.

 # Example curl command to demonstrate JWT token inclusion